DenWav/Hypo/readme.md

 ## Getting Hypo

-The easiest way to use Hypo is to use `hypo-bom` to keep the multiple versions of the artifacts in sync for you.
+The easiest way to use Hypo is to use `hypo-platform` to keep the multiple versions of the artifacts in sync for you.

+If you're using Gradle 7.0+ you can also use `hypo-catalog` if you like.

 ### Gradle Kotlin DSL